Kevin Hurley: Military service

 On 16 January 1974, Hurley was commissioned into Section B of the Territorial and Army Volunteer Reserve as a second lieutenant (on probation).
 He was given the service number 497343.
 Section B is the non-deployable category of reserves.

 On 1 June 1974, he transferred to the Parachute Regiment, Territorial and Army Volunteer Reserve, with seniority in the rank of second lieutenant (on probation) from 16 January 1974.
 He joined 4 PARA and his commission was confirmed.
 He was promoted to lieutenant on 1 June 1976, and to acting captain on 8 April 1978.
 On 1 January 1980, he transferred to the Regular Army Reserve of Officers in the rank of lieutenant.
 This ended his first period of active reserve service.

 On 18 November 1985, he transferred to the Royal Military Police, Territorial Army, as a lieutenant with seniority in that rank from 17 April 1982.
 He was promoted to Captain on 1 July 1986, and to Major on 1 May 1989 with seniority in that rank from 15 May 1988.
 On 1 April 1991, he transferred to the Regular Army Reserve of Officers in the rank of Major.
 This ended his second period of active reserve service.

 On 1 February 1993, he transferred once more to the Royal Military Police, Territorial Army, as a Major with seniority from 2 March 1991.
 He was mobilised for the 2003 invasion of Iraq.
 He first served as the CBRN advisor to Brigadier Jacko Page, the commander of 16 Air Assault Brigade.

 Police

 Hurley served in the Metropolitan Police from 1979 to 2011, when he retired with the rank of Detective Chief Superintendent, having served in his last three years as Borough Commander for Hammersmith and Fulham.
 From 2001 to 2005 he was the Head of the Counter Terrorism and Public Order Department for the City of London Police.

+In 2006 while Chief Superintendent, Hurley gave a speech at the opening of the Church of Scientology's London headquarters, where he described the group as a "force for good" that were "raising the spiritual wealth of society:.